RaulOlmedoCheca/Hydric-DSS/README.md

 - Equivalence class: HDSS-FN1-EQ-31
   - Input: Negative capacity
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-32
   - Input: Positive capacity
   - Result: Valid case

 - Equivalence class: HDSS-FN1-EQ-33
-  - Input: Capacity values is not a number “2,23”
+  - Input: Capacity values is not a number “2.23”
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-34
   - Input: Capacity values is a number “2.23”